Broadband suppliers in Ireland

 Ireland has a variety of Internet providers supplying broadband services to the majority of the country.
-Some of the top suppliers in Ireland include UPC, Vodafone, eircom, Imagine, and Magnet amongst others and the market has become very competitive in recent years with new providers such as Sky entering the market in February 2013.
+Some of the top suppliers in Ireland include Virgin Media, Vodafone, eir, Imagine, and Magnet amongst others and the market has become very competitive in recent years with new providers such as Sky entering the market.

 You can view the top home broadband packages by provider below:

 All broadband providers offer a range of packages and services to the Irish market and it is important that you choose the right package to meet with your specific needs.
 Read on to find out more about the type of broadband available in Ireland:

 - Wireless broadband

 - Mobile broadband

 ADSL (an abbreviation for Asymmetric Digital Subscriber Line) is available within the majority of regions in Ireland via telephone line.
 This is one of the most popular methods in which to receive broadband.
 ADSL broadband connections rely on existing phone lines to provide the service which means there is no need to to install a second line or any external equipment or wiring in your home.

 The broadband supplier will most likely provide you with a modem or router in which to receive the broadband service which can then be accessed via internal cable connections to a desktop computer or laptop.

 Depending on the modem / router you receive from the supplier, you may be able to set-up an internal wireless signal within you home so that additional devices such as a smartphone, tablet device or laptops can access the service.